Comicwolfy/USB-Host-Controller-Driver-UHCI-OHCI-EHCI-XHCI-/README.md

 # USB Host Controller Driver (XHCI) Extension for Core-Kernel:

 This document is all about the USB Host Controller Driver (XHCI) Extension.
-It's a needed addition to Core-Kernel.
+It's a needed addition to Core-Kernel for running bare metal.
 Getting Started (Overview)

 So, the Universal Serial Bus (USB) Host Controller Interface (XHCI) is like the modern way to handle all your USB stuff.
 These XHCI controllers, which are pretty common in today's computers, help us talk super fast to all sorts of USB things – like your keyboard, mouse, storage devices, and other special gadgets.
 Adding this driver really makes the kernel much better at working with hardware!